GKalliatakis/LaTeX-Journal-Assistant/README.md

 #### Why this repo?
 Because every time I want to submit a new manuscript I need to search online (and spent hours) trying to find a good template for those accompanying documents !

+#### Little extra
+Revising a manuscript can be a tricky situation with plenty of note-keeping required.
+[Dot Grid A4.pdf](https://github.com/GKalliatakis/LaTeX-Journal-Assistant/blob/master/Dot Grid A4.pdf) provides a useful A4 template that can be used for that puprose.